Key Takeaways

 However, certain aspects such as cocoon harvesting or traditional weaving by hand still exist, particularly for high-end artisanal silks.

-The mulberry, a tree whose leaves feed silkworms, grows in temperate to tropical regions of the globe.
+The mulberry tree, a tree whose leaves feed silkworms, grows in temperate to tropical regions of the globe.

-It is found abundantly in Asia in countries such as China, India, Thailand and t4>Vietnam and Japan which are among the largest silk producers in the world.
+It is found abundantly in Asia in countries such as China, India, Thailand and even Thailand Vietnam and Japan which are among the largest silk producers in the world.

 In Europe, the mulberry grows mainly in the Mediterranean basin, for example in Italy, Spain and Greece where sericulture was prosperous in the past.